-There are limits on the ability of our unitholders to deduct Partnership losses and expenses allocated to them.
+There are limits on the ability of our shareholders to deduct Partnership losses and expenses allocated to them.

-The ability of unitholders to deduct their proportionate share of the losses and expenses generated by the Partnership will be limited in certain cases, and certain transactions may result in the triggering of the Alternative Minimum Tax for unitholders who are individuals.
+The ability of shareholders to deduct their proportionate share of the losses and expenses generated by the Partnership will be limited in certain cases, and certain transactions may result in the triggering of the Alternative Minimum Tax for shareholders who are individuals.